 Before we discuss the different types of edibles products and how they will affect cannabis sales, let’s take a look at the new cannabis classes and who they will affect.

 Cannabis Edibles Legislation

-As a provision of the Cannabis Act, the production and sale of cannabis edible products, cannabis extracts, and cannabis topicals will be legal on October 17th, 2019.
-This amendment only extends to licenced territorial and provincial retailers, as well as licenced sellers of medical cannabis.
+As a provision of the Cannabis Act, the production and sale of cannabis edibles, cannabis extracts, and cannabis topicals are now legal (as of October 17th, 2019).
+This amendment only extends to licensed territorial and provincial retailers, as well as licensed processors and sellers of medical cannabis.